Register via https://poc7nov.eventbrite.co.uk and via Facebook

 - Register on the Climathon website to participate in the event.

-- Become a part of a global community working together to take climate action!
+- together to take climate action!

 Climathon is an initiative of Climate-KIC, Europe’s biggest climate entrepreneurship programme.
 ECCI is currently delivering two Climate-KIC programmes – the Accelerator programme to support start-ups to develop a rock-solid business plan, and ClimateLaunchpad, the world’s biggest green ideas competition.